-‘Collectibles vs. commodities’: As Target halts sales of trading cards, collectors reckon with fast-changing hobby
+‘Collectibles versus commodities’: As Target halts sales of trading cards, collectors reckon with fast-changing hobby

 Even sports cards from the 1980s through early 1990s — called the “junk wax era” of cards because manufacturers oversaturated the market, leaving the items virtually worthless — have found a new audience.

 The rise in demand, and values, have fed vicious growth in the industry.
 Serial New York investor Nat Turner and New York Mets owner Steve Cohen purchased Collectors Universe, which runs the industry’s largest grading company, for $700 million in November and took the company private.
-In March, the company, PSA, doubled its prices for grading submissions.
+In March, the company PSA doubled its prices for grading submissions.

 SGC, another major grading firm, tripled its prices in April to keep from being overwhelmed with submissions, the company’s president, Peter Steinberg, said in an interview.
 The company lowered its prices again on Sunday.